1myourman/1myourman/README.md

 ### Alice in the Software World 👀
+#### Based in Incheon, Korea.
+Always open to remote and international team 🌈

 <!--
 **1myourman/1myourman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.